 History/Political Science/Economics Club (HyPE)

-The History/Political Science/Economics Club is open to majors and non-majors.
+The History/Politics/Economics Club is open to majors and non-majors.
 The group sponsors debates, panel discussions, political simulations, and field trips.
 The club also sponsors programs to educate high school and elementary school students in the social science fields.
 HyPE runs voter registration drives and book drives.

 Open to all students, the Math Club is an academic and social group dedicated to furthering interaction among students taking mathematical courses.
 Academic and career assistance is provided through tutoring, lectures by guest speakers, and field trips to businesses.
 Social activities include parties and picnics.